Magnb/DemandResponseExercise/README.md

 Bash (for Unix-like systems): The script uses Bash commands to start the .NET projects on Unix-like systems (macOS/Linux).

-Running the Script

 ## Running the solution
 To start the InfluxDB, MongoDB and Kafka, start up the docker-containers via the docker-compose file Navigate to the directory containing the docker-compose.yml file and start up the containers:
 >docker-compose up --build

-To execute the microservices navigate to the run-all-microservices.sh script and execute it.
+To execute the microservices navigate to the run-all-microservices.sh script and execute it:

+>./run-all-microservices.sh

 Congratulations, the solution shall now be started.

 ## Usage
 If you started the services via console you should be able to see console logs now.